AkiLetschne/restocks_api_wrapper/README.md

 ## Note
 I recommend the use of proxies, which can be specified as a list as shown in the example.
 The format `hostname:port:username:password` is used for this.
 The use of proxies helps to avoid blocks of restocks.
 If no proxy list is given, the localhost is used by default.

+## Credits

+This project was inspired by the structure of [ssbanjo's Restocks-client](https://github.com/ssbanjo/Restocks-client).
+While `restocks_api_wrapper` is a completely independent and updated implementation, the design and workflow provided a starting point for development.
+Many thanks to the original author for their work.